 Q. Are Spotlight meetings the same as town hall meetings?

 A. Yes; people also refer to them as large meetings, all-hands meetings or company updates.

 Q. I’m the meeting organizer.
 Can I start the Spotlight meeting on my mobile StarLeaf app?

 A. No. You must use StarLeaf app for Windows or Mac to start the meeting.

 Q. Can users from other StarLeaf organizations join my Spotlight meetings?

 A. Yes.
 StarLeaf users from other organizations can join your Spotlight meetings and can raise/lower their hands.

 Q. Can guests who do not use StarLeaf join Spotlight meetings?

 A. Yes.
-Participants using Guest Join can join Spotlight meetings and raise/lower their hands.
+Participants using Guest Join can join Spotlight meetings and can raise/lower their hands.